 Marsalis is best-known as a premiere jazz trumpeter, but his varied career has also included classical music and composition, introducing jazz elements into orchestral music and expanding the repertoire for both styles.
 As a Cornell A.D.
 White Professor-at-Large, Marsalis will showcase his skills as an educator, composer, and performer, as he mentors student musicians at Cornell.
 The concert will feature his newly revised orchestral composition, Blues Symphony, played by the Cornell Symphony Orchestra, a piece which infuses blues and ragtime rhythms into classical orchestrations, creating a genre-bending piece that introduces classical and jazz fans to new musical elements.
 Orchestra director Chris Younghoon Kim says the piece is an opportunity for the “students to extend their musical experience to areas they might not have otherwise encountered.”

 The second half of the concert program features the Jazz Band, under the direction of Paul Merrill, and the Wind Symphony, conducted by James Spinazzola.
-Marsalis will perform with both ensembles, and selections include some of his arrangements of jazz greats.
-Merrill and Spinazzola also penned five new arrangements for the program, supported by a grant from the Cornell Council for the Arts.
+Marsalis will perform with both ensembles, and selections include some of his arrangements of jazz greats, including Bernstein, Ellington, and Coltrane.

 In addition to the March 28 concert, the Cornell Jazz Band and the Original Cornell Syncopators, an ensemble dedicated to historic jazz performance, will give a concert on Sunday, March 25 at 8:00 p.m. in Barnes Hall, after coaching sessions with Marsalis.
 The concert repertoire includes music from the jazz bands of the 1930s, from Duke Ellington to Count Basie to Chick Webb.